-\paragraph{Evaluation for low-resource languages and small models} is challenging because there is little task-specific data.
-On the other hand, few-shot evaluations often focus on knowledge-intensive tasks or tasks that require structured outputs, making them out of scope for small models.
-Perplexity is the simplest measure of a model’s fit to a language, and only requires held-out text.
-In low-resource languages, however, fine-grained tokenization from common tokenizers reduces its usefulness \citep{oh2024impacttokengranularitypredictive}.
-An alternative is \emph{information parity}, which compares the negative log-likelihood of a target-language text to its English version \citep{tsvetkov-kipnis-2024-information}.
-This metric correlates with downstream performance but requires parallel data.
-Another option is translated benchmarks, but these miss culture-specific content \citep{chen-etal-2024-good-data}, introduce translation errors, and produce \say{translationese}, making the target language artificially easier for the model.
+Evaluation for low-resource languages and small models poses a fundamental challenge: task-specific data is scarce, and few-shot evaluations tend to target knowledge-intensive tasks poorly suited to small models.
+Perplexity offers the simplest measure of language model fit, requiring only held-out text.
+However, coarse tokenization inflates scores for low-resource languages in ways that do not reflect true linguistic competence \citep{oh2024impacttokengranularitypredictive}. \emph{Information parity} addresses this by comparing the negative log-likelihood of a target-language text to that of its English translation \citep{tsvetkov-kipnis-2024-information}; while this metric correlates with downstream performance, it requires parallel data.
+Translated benchmarks are another common recourse, but they miss culture-specific content \citep{chen-etal-2024-good-data}, introduce translation artifacts, and produce \emph{translationese}---unnatural target-language text that models may find spuriously easier to process.